Simple Graphical Instructions for Using GCalToolkit

 A: If you have never unlocked GCalToolkit full version then you are of course entitled to a full refund, no questions asked.

-Q: Will you communicate my email address others?
+Q: Will you communicate my email address to others?

 Concerned about security?
 Visit SOFTPEDIA: